min-nguyen/idris2-jupyter-test/README.md

 # idris2-jupyter-test

-To open a notebook for an Idris2 project:
+A simple example for opening a Jupyter notebook for an Idris2 project:

 1) Install Python dependencies:
 ```